Novecento99/Holophonor/README.md

 ## What is Holophonor?

-Holophonor is a framework that allows you to create real-time visualizations that respond based on the data it receives.
-The framework is based on the use of neural networks wrapped by the class LiuNet.

-Specifically, I've tested it with a BigGAN model by Google Deepmind and a model trained by myself, fed by data from a microphone, but it can be easily adapted to other models and data sources.
-Here is a list of all available subjects: [list](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a)
-For this scope, I forked and edited [friture](https://github.com/Novecento99/friture) which is able to analyze sound signals in real time.
+Holophonor is a software that generates images in real time.
+It leverages neural networks (a subset of the artificial intelligence domain) to do so.
+By default, it uses Google Deepmind BigGan which comprehends [1000 subjects](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a).
+Since I wanted to use it with audio as input source, I've alsoforked and edited [friture](https://github.com/Novecento99/friture), a software able to analyze audio in real time.

 ## How does it work?
 ![alt text](./images/Flowchart.png)